Youth Program Overview

 - Tutoring, study skills training, instruction, that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential;

-- Alternative secondary school services, or dropout recovery services;
+- Alternative secondary school services, or dropout recovery services; and

 - Activities that help youth prepare for and transition to postsecondary education and training;